Mortgages for Actors: A Comprehensive Guide

 This depends on how you set yourself up, and your type of contracts.
 You may be a contractor working short contract 3/6/12 months, or a rolling contract.
 This actually can work in your favour and allow you to borrow higher sums.

 It’s slightly different if you are a Sole trader or Limited Company Director.
 Generally lenders will want to see your latest years tax calculation and tax year overview, most will want 2 years worth.
-You can find out how to get these here.
 Some lenders are happy with taking your salary and dividends or net profits.

 Can you get mortgages for actors with 1 years accounts?